Native Instruments Komplete Kontrol A61 [Exciting In-Depth] Review

 Activating the chord mode lets you create rich arrangements by playing chords with single keys – hugely simplifying the performance of complex chord progressions.
 Adding in the Arpeggiator facilitates interesting (or familiar) arpeggios that can actually be quite multiplexed and elaborate, if so desired.
 All of the various scales and modes can be scrolled and selected using the rotary encoder knobs.
 Quite honestly, because of the restrained dimensions of the OLED screen, I found it easier to experiment with these KOMPLETE features using the KK software.

-Perhaps it's by cause of some sort of a big business/financial/legal-schmegal thing, but I am disappointed that PreSonus’s Studio One 3.x and 4.x are unsupported – nor are many other leading DAWs.
+Perhaps it's by cause of some sort of a big business/financial/legal-schmegal thing, but I am disappointed that PreSonus’s Studio One 3.x and 4.x are not directly unsupported – nor are many other leading DAWs.
 Home producers employing Magix Samplitude Pro X4, MOTU’s Digital Performer, and the like, will not be able to benefit from the on-board transport controls.
 Frankly, if a software giant like Native Instruments is bent on assimilating other developers’ products into the NKS collective, I suspect that wider adoption of the Komplete Kontrol keyboards would also ensue if the hardware were DAW-friendly across the board.

 The integration between NI keyboards and NI software is tight, if not codependent.
 Notwithstanding, many of the more advanced functions are unavailable outside the sphere of Komplete Kontrol software.
 Key scale options, Single finger smart chords, Arpeggios and Preset browsing are all jailed to Komplete Kontrol alone – not even NI’s own FX, VIs (virtual instruments) or Kontakt can communicate directly with the “A” series keyboards’ whiz bang features.